What are the Dark Green Rings Growing in My Lawn?

 The occurrence of these rings is associated with folklore and superstition in nearly every culture where the rings occur.
 It is the Celtic folklore of the ring that tells tales of fairies dancing – in a circle of course – where we derive the name “Fairy Rings”.

 There is no cure for Fairy Rings – at least not economically.
-The fungi are soil borne and exist everywhere.
-The food source is organic matter which is part of the turf eco system.
+The fungi are soil-borne and exist everywhere.
+The food source is organic matter which is part of the turf ecosystem.
 Only in weak, un-irrigated lawns would Fairy Rings “kill” turf.
-The best management practices for Fairy Ring in St Augustine grass are:

-- Keep the soil moisture and nutrient levels medium to medium high
+- Keep the soil moisture and nutrient levels medium to medium-high

 - Frequent mowing maintaining a canopy height of 4” or above.

-These two simple management practices will lessen or rid the visual impact of the fairy ring – the green ring and mushrooms.
-The physical problems are little more difficult to deal with and you may still see weak thin grass in the interior of the Fairy Ring.
-If the Fairy Ring causes damage, aerating with a pitch fork or spading fork will break up the mycelia mat and allow for the St Augustine to recover.
-Regardless, the St Augustine should survive or completely recover especially if the soil moisture and fertility levels are kept at medium to medium high.
-In every instance the Fairy Ring will grow beyond your lawn and out of sight.
+The physical problems are a little more difficult to deal with and you may still see weak thin grass in the interior of the Fairy Ring.
+If the Fairy Ring causes damage, aerating with a pitchfork or spading fork will break up the mycelia mat and allow for the St Augustine to recover.
+Regardless, the St Augustine should survive or completely recover especially if the soil moisture and fertility levels are kept at medium to medium-high.
+In every instance, the Fairy Ring will grow beyond your lawn and out of sight.